flicstar/flicstar.github.io/_posts/2021-09-12-does-a-book-fit-into-devrel.md

 and learn more about performance and security.
 They don’t have to navigate docs, or wade through marketing content on a website to get to that detail.

-### ##  Where does DevRel fit in?
+##  Where does DevRel fit in?

 [Sam Julien](https://www.samjulien.com/), creator of the Developer Microskills newsletter, talks about how the range of [developer advocate responsibilities](https://www.samjulien.com/what-is-a-developer-advocate) falls into two broad categories: **speaking** and **listening**.

-We did the listening part first:
+> We did the listening part first.

 My co-authors and I are members of the TYPO3 community and we just fully immersed ourselves.
 We attended loads of events and conducted a lot of interviews (face to face and written).
 We spent time speaking with highly technical, highly passionate developers about the CMS, what they liked about it, how they used it, and the very specific areas that they worked on.
 This covered the DevRel area of _community_ and all throughout the writing and review phase of the book, we covered off the _feedback_ aspect.
 (Using Google Docs let us share the draft content broadly for maximum input.)

-The speaking part came next:
+> The speaking part came next.

 The speaking comes with the creation of the book itself.
 We took the expertise and knowledge from the community and stitched it into a cohesive whole so that the book can do the speaking, covering key DevRel points of _awareness_ and _education_.